What’s an I-REC?

 - Technical Restriction: Issuance limitations vary by country

 - Transparency: Verification processes ensure integrity and prevent double counting

 I-REC Technology Options

 Regulatory Environment & Voluntary Standards

-Although the same I-REC standard is applied in each country, the existence of diverse regulatory environments means that impacts and claims vary regionally.
+Although the same International Attribute Tracking Standard and I-REC Product Code for Electricity are applied in each country, the existence of diverse regulatory environments means that impacts and claims vary regionally.
 For example, although they meet essential Scope 2 quality criteria, not all I-RECs qualify for regulatory surplus.
 Additionally, CDP and RE100 reporting requirements impose strict geographic market boundaries for I-RECs.

 3Degrees helps companies evaluate options for increasing their impact, such as adding ecolabel certification to their purchase.
 We are proud to be a licensed supplier of EKOenergy certified I-RECs.